Imperial Japanese Navy in World War II: Yamamoto's revised plan

-The operation was risky as it exposed the IJN's most powerful striking force to early destruction and consequently Yamamoto had great difficulty getting his plan to attack Pearl Harbor approved by a skeptical Naval General Staff, as the Naval General Staff was responsible for directing operations and exercised supreme command over the navy but this is not how Yamamoto viewed the situation.
-In a series of meetings on October 17–18, 1941, Yamamoto threatened to resign unless his plan was approved, with this threat brought the final approval of the plan as Yamamoto was viewed as too valuable to lose.
+The operation was risky as it exposed the IJN's most powerful striking force to early destruction.
+Consequently, Yamamoto had great difficulty getting his plan to attack Pearl Harbor approved by a skeptical Naval General Staff.
+In a series of meetings on October 17–18, 1941, Yamamoto threatened to resign unless his plan was approved.
+This threat finally brought approval of his plan as Yamamoto was viewed as too valuable to lose.
 What made the whole operation possible was the formidable Kido Butai with six carriers and over 400 embarked aircraft.

-The Japanese strategy for the coming conflict would be to fight a limited war, in which Japan would seize key objectives and then create a defensive perimeter to defeat Allied counterattacks, this would in turn lead to a negotiated peace settlement.
+The Japanese strategy for the coming conflict would be to fight a limited war, in which Japan would seize key objectives and then create a defensive perimeter to defeat Allied counterattacks.
+This would in turn lead to a negotiated peace settlement.
 The initial period of the war was divided into two operational phases.
 The First Operational Phase was further divided into three separate parts; during these, the major objectives of the Philippines, British Malaya, Borneo, Burma, Rabaul, and the Dutch East Indies would be occupied.
 The Second Operational Phase would entail further expansion into the South Pacific by seizing eastern New Guinea, New Britain, the Fiji Islands, Samoa, and strategic points in the Australian area.
 In the Central Pacific, Midway would be taken as well as the Aleutian Islands in the Northern Pacific.
 Seizure of these key areas would provide a defensive perimeter and depth to deny the Allies staging areas from which to mount a counteroffensive.